 - Loss of movement or muscle control in the legs, feet, toes, or trunk

 - Loss of feeling in the legs, feet, toes, or trunk

 - Tingling in the legs, feet, toes, or trunk

 - Loss of bowel and bladder control

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Neurosurgeons, orthopedists, and neurologists are involved in diagnosis after a paralytic injury has occurred.
+Neurosurgeons, orthopedists, and neurologists will be involved in the diagnosis.

-Images may need to be taken of your spine.
+Images may need to be taken of the spine.
 This can be done with:

 Christopher and Dana Reeve Foundation